coreshop/CoreShop/docs/03_Development/15_Notification_Rules/README.md

-# CoreShop Mail Rules
+# CoreShop Notification Rules

-Mail Rules are responsible for all types of email correspondence.
-It handles mails for following types:
+Notification Rules are responsible for all types of notification going out from CoreShop.
+Like email correspondence.
+It handles notification for following types:

  - order
  - invoice